RubenAvetisyan/u-service/README.md

-# Nuxt 3 Minimal Starter
+# U-Service: based on Nuxt 3 Minimal Starter

-We recommend to look at the [documentation](https://v3.nuxtjs.org).
+We recommend looking at the [documentation](https://v3.nuxtjs.org).

 ## Setup